Vehicle registration plates of Turkey: Numbering system

-In some provinces, numbering is categorized in groups for tax collecting offices of different districts, for example Dolmuş in Ankara have plates of the form "34 P 3169" and a(ny) vehicle from Polatlı, Ankara has plates of the form '31 POR 69', "06 PO 3169" from Etimesgut district.
-On the other hand, a Dolmuş in Eskişehir has a plate of the form "26 P 3169".
+In some provinces, numbering is categorized in groups for tax collecting offices of different districts, for example dolmuş, a type of public transportation in Ankara have plates of the form "99 X 9999" and a vehicle from Polatlı, Ankara has plates of the form "99 XXX 99", "99 XX 9999" from Etimesgut district.
+On the other hand, a dolmuş in Eskişehir has a plate of the form "99 X 9999".

 99 - two digits prefix denoting the location, shows the province code number of the main residence of car holder.
-There are 81 provinces as listed below:
+There are 81 provinces in Turkey, each having an assigned number from 01 to 81.

 X/XX/XXX – one, two or three letters.

-3169/069/69 – four, three or two digits, depending on the number of letters before, not exceeding six letters and digits altogether.
+9999/999/99 – four, three or two digits, depending on the number of letters before, not exceeding six letters and digits altogether.

+Diplomatic and consular registration plates are issued with randomly generated numbers since 16 August 2004 for security concerns.

 Types

 Location codes

 First two digits indicating the province code:

 Province names until code 67 go alphabetically, with the exception of Mersin, Kahramanmaraş and Şanlıurfa provinces for their previous names taken in account were İçel, Maraş and Urfa, respectively.
 The ones after the original 67 provinces are newer additions, these province names go chronologically.